All Products

 Note

-If you want to create only lifecycle rules based on the last modified time of objects, you do not need to turn on Enable access tracking on the Lifecycle page.
-You are charged additional fees when you use access tracking.
-Access tracking is suitable for creating lifecycle rules based on the last access time.
-For more information, see Lifecycle rules based on the last access time.
+If you want to create a lifecycle rule based on the last modified time, you do not need to turn on Enable Access Tracking on the Lifecycle page.
+You are charged additional fees for access tracking.
+To create a lifecycle rule based on the last access time, you must enable access tracking.
+For more information, see Lifecycle rules based on last access time.

-5. In the Create Rule panel, configure the parameters.
+5. In the Create Rule panel, configure parameters.
 The following table describes the parameters.

 Section